What creates a successful team?

 I have led and been a part of many “teams” – teams of coworkers, teams of volunteers, short-term teams, long-term teams, small teams, large teams, teams that work elbow-to-elbow, and teams that work virtually across time and space, even sports teams long, long ago…

 I have also taught college students how to work in teams and coached them through to completion.
 As a result, I have observed and learned several strategies that help teams thrive.
-As I approach the onset of coordinating 48 fellow authors in writing a book on behalf of the Academy of Nutrition and Dietetics, successful teamwork is front and center in my mind.
+As I think about the task of coordinating the 57 contributing authors who wrote Communicating Nutrition: The Authoritative Guide on behalf of the Academy of Nutrition and Dietetics, successful teamwork is front and center in my mind.

 Essential Characteristics of Successful Teams: